 Rheem/Ruud Furnace Error Codes and Troubleshooting

 Rheem and Ruud furnaces share the same parent company and, importantly, the same control board fault code system.
 If you own a Rheem Classic, Classic Plus, Prestige, or a Ruud Achiever or Silhouette furnace, the LED blink codes on the control board follow the same logic.
 This guide explains what each flash pattern means, what you can check without tools, and when the situation calls for a licensed HVAC technician.
+For Milwaukee-area homeowners, acting quickly on furnace fault codes — especially in January and February when temperatures regularly drop below 0°F — is essential to preventing a minor issue from becoming a cold and costly emergency.

 Reading Rheem/Ruud Blink Codes